CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 Try this with text2, *Sense and Sensibility* Some relevant words are "marriage", "love", "home", "mother", "husband", "sister", "wife".
 Pick a few to compare (you can compare an unlimited amount, but it's easier to read a few at a time).

-NLTK has many more functions built-in, but some of the most powerful functions are related to cleaning, POS tagging, and other stages in the text analysis pipeline (aside from actually doing the analysis).
+NLTK has many more functions built-in, but some of the most powerful functions are related to cleaning, POS tagging, and other stages in the text analysis pipeline.

 ### Built-in Python Methods